Property Investment 101: A Beginner's Guide

 Crowdfunding Platforms

 Property crowdfunding platforms are relatively innovative, new ways of investing in property.
-These are websites that pool funds from multiple investors to finance projects in properties, hence allowing individuals to invest with less capital.
+These are websites that pool funds from multiple investors to finance projects in properties, hence allowing individuals to invest in property with less capital.
 It's a pretty low-barrier entry point for inexperienced investors who may well not have the wherewithal to buy an entire property.
 Popular platforms like Concreit offer sets of investment options with varying levels of risk and return.

 Strategies for Beginners